Move-In Checklist

 More information about mail delivery is available on our Current Residents webpage.

-QR codes will be sent to incoming students before move-in.
+QR codes for free parking will be sent to incoming students before move-in.
 This code will vary by building/day, so the front desk will also have a copy of the appropriate QR code.

 Note: We encourage incoming residents and helper(s) to research if there are any construction projects that could delay your arrival.